rojas70/MAEG-3080-project/MCTS-tutorial.md

 <img src="media/tree.png" alt="drawing" width="400"/>
 </p>

 In the above picture, we illustrate the planning using a tree structure.
 Since the tree is large, only a part of the entire tree is shown in the picture.
-To simplfy the representation of above picture, we use the following illustration, simply using nodes and edges.
+To simplfy the representation of above picture, we use the following illustratio, simply using nodes and edges.

 <p align="center">